-All of these judgements are the responsibility of the Chief Financial Officer as set out in the Statement of Responsibilities for the Statement of Accounts on page 12.
+All of these judgements are the responsibility of the Chief Financial Officer as set out in the Statement of Responsibilities for the Statement of Accounts on page

-6 Assumptions made about the future and major sources of estimation uncertainty
+6. Assumptions made about the future and major sources of estimation uncertainty

 The Statement of Accounts contain some estimated figures that are based on assumptions made by the Council about the future or that are otherwise uncertain.
 Estimates are made taking into account historical experience, current trends and other relevant factors.
-However, because balances cannot be determined with complete certainty, actual results could be different from the assumptions and estimates made.
+The assumptions and other sources of estimation uncertainty disclosed below relate to the estimates that require the authority's most difficult, subjective or complex judgements.
+As the number of variables and assumptions affecting the possible future resolution of the uncertainties increases, those judgements become more subjective and complex.
+As a result balances cannot be determined with complete certainty, actual results could be different from the assumptions and estimates made.

-The items in the Council's Balance Sheet at 31st March 2021 for which there is a risk of adjustment in the forthcoming financial year are provided below:
+The items in the Council's Balance Sheet at 31st March 2022 for which there is a risk of adjustment in the forthcoming financial year are provided below: